mobi-css/mobi.css/site/source/reference/index.md

 <a id="hide-on-mobile"></a>

-Using `hide-on-mobile` or `show-on-mobile` to hide or show elements on mobile devices.
+Using `hide-on-mobile` or `show-on-mobile` to hide or show elements on mobile devices:

 {% raw %}
 <p class="hide-on-mobile">This part will hide on mobile devices.</p>